10 steps to reignite your flame and shine brightly once more

 Burnout is a cunning thief that robs the world of its best and its brightest by feeding on their energy, enthusiasm, and passion, transforming these positive qualities into exhaustion, frustration, and disillusionment.
 But the good news is that burnout is not a terminal condition.
 Although it certainly requires a change in lifestyle, once burnout is recognized and attended to, it can become a positive force in your life, a chance to rediscover yourself and shine brightly once again.

 If you've become a victim of burnout, here are a few steps you can take to reignite your flame and shine brightly once more.

 - Take an inventory.
 Make a list of all the situations that cause you to feel stressed, anxious, worried, frustrated, and helpless.
 Don't rush through it.
 It's not a race; it's a process.
-In fact, you should consider it a work in process, adding to it as things enter your mind.
+In fact, you should consider it a work in progress, adding to it as things enter your mind.

 - Just say "no." While you're "recovering," avoid taking on any new commitments or responsibilities.
 I know you have to live in the real world and there will be some things that you just can't get out of doing.
 But high octane women have a bad habit of saying "yes" when they can say "no." Resist that urge.